How I Got Here…

 So at one point in the search, I took a room in a house that, it turned out, was right next door to the local Sufi “ashram” or whatever they called it, and I was there for two months before finding out.
 So I went next door to check them out… the man with whom I shared a pot of tea seemed very balanced, clear, grounded … and not the slightest bit weird.
 Refreshing, actually.
 So I asked him what brought him to this path.
 “Well, I started out in Gestalt and then worked in Buddhism for a while.”
 Now, I’m a little slow at times, but this was too obvious.

 So I began attending the public classes.
 Some things that struck me were that these people were actually having fun, while the members of so many other groups took themselves so damned seriously.
-The other was that the women were really beautiful, which was probably also related to fun… The big thing was that at no point did anyone try to enroll me in the path.
-I was clearly welcomed, but pressure or even subtle expectation that I would take initiation were conspicuous by their absence.
+The community seemed supportive, cohesive, and very tolerant, and I loved that there was so much music.
+The big thing was that at no point did anyone try to enroll me in the path.
+I was clearly welcomed, but pressure or even subtle expectation that I would take initiation were conspicuous by their absence (unlike pretty-much every other group I had visited).
 The other big thing is that the practices actually worked, as-advertised and with no weird side-effects.

 So after some months, I decided that this was a good place to start, and certainly better than any I had found so far.
 I thought I”d give it three years to see what it could do, and asked the local teacher for initiation into the Order.
 He said, “I can’t say I haven’t been expecting this, but I’m not doing my job if I’m not clear that you are not clear why you want this, so I am going to ask you to wait.”
 “I’ve done that inquiry, and I’m ready.”
 “I still want you to wait.“ “All right… I’ll wait a week.”
 He smiled and told me that he was in the meditation room every morning at six a.m., and if I showed up a week from that day at the appointed time, we would do the initiation, but it was perfectly fine with him if I decided against it for any or no reason, that my decision against it would be confidential, and that I was still welcome to hang with them.